Media studies, popular culture, popular music, visual culture, literature and audience and fan reception

 Diversity in educational media, broadening participation in STEM, Learning Technologies

 Health Communication, Organizational Communication, Mental Health, Gender and Race, Black Studies

-LGBTQ Studies, feminist and queer theory, television studies, friendship studies and rhetoric, critical trauma studies and rhetoric, ecofeminism/ Appalachia
+LGBTQ Studies; feminist and queer theory; friendship studies and rhetoric, television studies; critical trauma studies and rhetoric; ecofeminism; gender and sexuality in Appalachia